 When is the closing date?

 When buying a home, the excitement level is extremely high.
 It’s important to understand that the closing date in the purchase offer is a target and not a guarantee.
 Before you hire the movers and take time off from work, know that the closing date in the contract isn’t necessarily the date you will own your new home.
-Many buyers will ask their Realtor this question, however, it isn’t up to the Realtors when a closing will be.
-The attorney’s are the ones who have to set the closing date and time.
+Many buyers will ask their Realtor this question, however, it isn’t up to the Real Estate Professional when a closing will be.
+The attorneys are the ones who have to set the closing date and time.